 Listen to Everything in Japanese

-Music, podcasts, radio, videos — always have the language in your ears.
-Even if you don’t understand, over time your brain gets used to the sounds and rhythms of Japanese.
+Music, podcasts, radio, videos — keep the language in your ears as much as you can.
+Even when you don't understand, your brain slowly gets used to the sounds and rhythms of Japanese.

 Listen with Purpose

-Use audio with vocabulary accompanied by translation.
-This strengthens auditory recognition.
+Use audio that comes with vocabulary and translation.
+It strengthens auditory recognition.
 A great practice is to listen and repeat along, like shadowing.

 Japanese Songs

-Sing, read the lyrics, translate.
-Songs stick in the mind and greatly help with pronunciation and vocabulary.
-It’s a light way to train the language every day.
+Sing, read the lyrics, translate them.
+Songs stick in your head and do a lot for pronunciation and vocabulary.
+It is a light way to train the language every day.

 Tips for Learning by Watching